julyndav/Python/Business Analytics/README.md

    ![LTV](https://github.com/julyndav/Python/blob/main/Business%20Analytics/Images/ltv_heatmp.png)

 <b> LTV Insight:</b> The June 2017 cohort had the longest duration of LTV (up to age 11), thus, contributed the longest time.
 However, the September 2017 cohort had the highest LTV for it's entire duration.
 May and June 2018 had the lowest.
-More demographic is needed to see what either spurred and dampened user purchases.
+More information is needed to see what spurred and dampened user purchases.
 <p></p>
 <br></br>